PixInsight/XISF-specification/README.md

 ----------

 This document and the information contained herein is provided on an "AS IS" basis and PLEIADES ASTROPHOTO S.L.
 DISCLAIMS ALL WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY ACTUAL OR ASSERTED WARRANTY OF NON-INFRINGEMENT OF PROPRIETARY RIGHTS, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.
 NEITHER PLEIADES ASTROPHOTO S.L.
 NOR ITS CONTRIBUTORS SHALL BE HELD LIABLE FOR ANY IMPROPER OR INCORRECT USE OF INFORMATION.
 NEITHER PLEIADES ASTROPHOTO S.L.
 NOR ITS CONTRIBUTORS ASSUME ANY RESPONSIBILITY FOR ANYONE'S USE OF INFORMATION PROVIDED BY PLEIADES ASTROPHOTO S.L.
 IN NO EVENT SHALL PLEIADES ASTROPHOTO S.L.
 OR ITS CONTRIBUTORS BE LIABLE TO ANYONE FOR DAMAGES OF ANY KIND, INCLUDING BUT NOT LIMITED TO, COMPENSATORY DAMAGES, LOST PROFITS, LOST DATA OR ANY FORM OF SPECIAL, INCIDENTAL, INDIRECT, CONSEQUENTIAL OR PUNITIVE DAMAGES OF ANY KIND WHETHER BASED ON BREACH OF CONTRACT OR WARRANTY, TORT, PRODUCT LIABILITY OR OTHERWISE.

+TRADEMARKS: Pleiades Astrophoto and PixInsight are trademarks of Pleiades Astrophoto S.L.
+Other product names and trademarks mentioned in this document are the property of their respective owners, which are in no way associated or affiliated with Pleiades Astrophoto S.L.
+Use of these names does not imply any co-operation or endorsement.